-Not only do they show properties to prospective tenants until they’re rented, but they also meet various HUD and Township inspectors for yearly rental licenses.
+Not only do they show properties to prospective tenants until they’re rented, but they also meet various HUD and township inspectors for yearly rental licenses.
 This is another area where the property manager saves me a lot of time and aggravation.

-Tip: If you own multiple properties, see if you can leverage your total book of business to negotiate a better set of terms with the property manager.
+Plus, if you own multiple properties, see if you can leverage your total book of business to negotiate a better set of terms with the property manager.

-Of course, you should consider any disadvantages too before outsourcing property management.
+Of course, you should consider any disadvantages, too, before outsourcing property management.

 Disadvantages of Hiring a Property Manager

 When it comes to disadvantages of hiring a property manager, I can really only think of two: cost and control.

 - For many real estate investors, the biggest deterrent from hiring a property manager is probably the cost, which definitely cuts into your monthly cash flow.
 So if you have the time and the skills, and it’s more lucrative for you than other tasks, it may make sense to manage your own units.

 - Another disadvantage could be that once you hire a property manager, you’re not in control of everything anymore.
 Maybe you’re not as dialed-in when it comes to the maintenance and condition of your properties or the choosing of your tenants, especially as you start to rely more and more on the management company.
 Whether you can accept that is a personal decision, as well as a business decision.

 Considering both the advantages I experienced and the potential disadvantages of hiring a property manager, would I make the decision to hire a property manager again?